zhendexing-ovo/Fumomo-nuxt/docs/README.en.md

 pnpm preview
 ```

-## Deployment to Vercel
+## Deploy to Vercel

 ### Automatic Deployment (Recommended)

 1. Push your code to a GitHub repository
 2. Import your GitHub repository on [Vercel](https://vercel.com)
 3. Vercel will automatically detect the Nuxt project and deploy it
-4. You will get a `.vercel.app` domain after deployment
+4. After deployment, you will get a `.vercel.app` domain

 ### Manual Deployment